alattiswisc/ead_comply/README.md

 `cp /mnt/c/Users/YOUR_USER_NAME/Documents/NAME_OF_EXPORTED_FILE.xml .`

 In the above command `.` will be expanded by the shell to your current directory's name.
 To check that all has gone well you can issue the `ls` command.
-If you see both the script (`prep_ead.sh`) and your input file is the list of files returned you are ready to run.
+If you see both the script (`prep_ead.sh`) and your input file in the list of files returned you are ready to run.

 NOTE: Do not change the name of the file as exported from ArchivesSpace.
 The script uses the original name of the file to create the ead id.